Prana Brion II Pants Review

 Though these pants come with a durable water-repellent (DWR) coating applied to the outside, we found that water soaks in much more quickly than most hiking pants we tested.
 In a light mist, water droplets bead up and run off, but in a true rainstorm, these pants rapidly become saturated.
 Not only that, but they also start to feel wet on the inside against the skin almost immediately.
 If you need a pant that has solid water repellency, we recommend looking elsewhere.

 However, when it comes to wind resistance, this model is a little bit sturdier.
 The mid-weight fabric insulates better than its airier counterparts.
 In addition, these pants dry comparatively quickly.
 Despite their underperformance in wet weather, they are durable.
-Their simple design means that there are no small plastic parts to fall off or break.
+Their simple design means no small plastic parts to fall off or break.
 Riveted pockets and a reinforced waist also add to their durability.

 Features

 There are no extra cargo pockets, drawcords, zip-off bottoms, or any of the features found on most comparable hiking pants.
 It is worth mentioning, though, that these pants have a UPF 50+ rating, meaning their ability to shield you from the sun has been lab-tested and confirmed.
-They are also manufactured with recycled nylon and the fabric is bluesign-approved.
-We actually rather enjoy their simplicity, it's just important to know what you are getting with this model.
+They are also manufactured with recycled nylon, and the fabric is Bluesign-approved.
+We actually rather enjoy their simplicity; it's just important to know what you are getting with this model.

 Should you Buy the Prana Brion II?